jjack/python-atmos-energy/wiki/API-Reference.md

 Authenticate with the Atmos Energy Account Center.

-This method must be called before calling `get_usage()`.
+This method must be called before calling `get_current_usage()`.
 It retrieves the form ID required for subsequent API calls and establishes an authenticated session.

 **Raises:**
 - `Exception`: If login fails or form ID cannot be found